lethedata/DesktopQuadlets/docs/README.md

 - hostwatch: Systemd units to handle container restarts on certain host file changes.
 - toolboxes: Autostarting ephemeral and non-ephemeral distroboxes

+If there is a service you need or already run, please feel free to open an issue or pull request!

 ## Requirements
 - Requires: systemd podman
 - optional: git just